FiveTotallySpies/Spydle/README.md

 ## Backend Design

-Backend design has been split into its own document.
-TODO
+Backend design has been split into its own document [here](https://github.com/FiveTotallySpies/Spydle/blob/main/DESIGN.md).

 This document may serve as proof of the scope of our project.
+Every following section of this document will assume that you are familiar with the basics of our system design.

 ## Clean Architecture

-TODO
+Our project is slightly unconventional when it comes to design for this course.
+This is because we have a frontend and multiple backends, where our use-cases span across them.
+If you would like understand, please read the design document

+Despite this, we have implemented Clean Architecture for our use-cases to the best of our abilities.
+The [frontend](https://github.com/FiveTotallySpies/Spydle/tree/main/frontend/src/main/java/dev/totallyspies/spydle/frontend) package has a great display of Clean Architecture use cases, and our backend follows it as well.

 ## SOLID Principles